 Back to table of contents

-Figures showing the number of visas issued differ from Long-Term International Migration (LTIM) estimates for non-EU nationals because the visa data will include short-term migrants and not all those who are issued visas will actually travel to the UK.
-LTIM estimates also refer to an individual’s self-reported main reason for migration, which may differ from the category of visa which they have obtained.
 Figure 3 compares LTIM estimates for non-EU citizens with the number of entry clearance visas granted (excluding visitor and transit visas).
-The gap between the 2 series is explained by the reasons at the start of this section.
+The gap between the two series is explained by the reasons in this section.
 However, they do show similar patterns reflecting that they are both measuring flows and similar concepts.

-For more overall information about the variations between different sources of migration data, please refer to the Migration Statistics Quarterly Report (MSQR) User Information.Back to table of contents
+The Home Office publish visa data in the Immigration Statistics quarterly release.
+For more overall information about the variations between different sources of migration data, please refer to the Migration Statistics Quarterly Report (MSQR) User Information and the Home Office Immigration Statistics: user guide.Back to table of contents

-While 2011 Census data can provide very detailed local information about migration, these data are now 5 years old and represent a snapshot of the population as at 27 March 2011.
+While 2011 Census data can provide very detailed local information about migration, these data represent a snapshot of the population as at 27 March 2011.
 There are a number of census variables relating to international migration, some of which have definitional differences when compared with other international migration data sources.
 These variables include:

 country of birth